Questions To Ask a Cocker Spaniel Breeder BEFORE Buying Your Puppy

 And quite right too!

-Do They Have Any Puppies For Sale?
+Does The Breeder Have Any Puppies For Sale Now?

 Ask the breeder if they have any puppies for sale now.
 Ask if they're expecting or planning a litter soon if they don't.